 Opiate abuse is a serious problem in the United States.
 Many people misuse opiates in order to ease pain or feel relaxed.
 Continuous drug abuse can cause anyone to develop an opiate dependence and then an addiction.
-Anybody who struggles with an opiate addiction can get help, even if they’ve been living with it for years.
+Anybody who struggles with opiate addiction can get help through addiction treatment services at a women’s addiction treatment center, even if they’ve been living with it for years.

 Signs of Opiate Addiction